ThePacielloGroup/cupper/content/patterns/updating.md

 * snippets
 * static
 * themes
-    * infusion
+    * cupper
 {{% /fileTree %}}

 Do not "hack the core".
-If you have any issues with **Infusion**, please report them to [the **Infusion** Github repository](https://github.com/ThePacielloGroup/infusion/issues) and they will be dealt with ASAP.
+If you have any issues with **Cupper**, please report them to [the **Cupper** Github repository](https://github.com/ThePacielloGroup/cupper/issues) and they will be dealt with ASAP.

-Infusion is undergoing constant development, so keep an eye out for new releases.
-To update to a new version of **Infusion**, simply run the `update` command from inside your local project folder.
+Cupper is undergoing constant development, so keep an eye out for new releases.
+To update to a new version of **Cupper**, simply run the `update` command from inside your local project folder.

 {{<cmd>}}
 npm run update